jc00ke/jc00ke.github.io/_drafts/setting-intent.md

 It wasn't the validation of what I had built, but that I was part of something that connected people in a way that could only be Good (yes, with a capital G.)

-> The only possible outcome of Watsi was Good.
+> The only possible outcome of Watsi is Good.

-A few months later we caught the eye of Paul Graham, and everything changed.
+A few months later we caught the eye of Paul Graham and everything changed.
 We had wanted to focus on Watsi full time but finding the funds proved difficult. pg/[Y Combinator](http://ycombinator.com/watsi.html) gave us the funding, time, advice, and chance to focus we needed to see where Watsi could